akn9050/Start-your-first-Linux-Virtual-Machine-on-Azure/Exercise2.md

 2.Select **Bash** once prompted to start the **cloud shell**.

-3.Clone this repo: https://github.com/asinn826/Ignite2019VMSS-HOL to your **cloud shell** by running following command:
+3.Clone this repo: https://github.com/asinn826/Ignite2019VMSS-HOL to your **cloud shell** by running the following command:

        git clone https://github.com/asinn826/Ignite2019VMSS-HOL

    ![](images/github.png)

 4.Run the following command to change the present directory to a newly cloned repository.
-Run **ls** to review the content of the repository.
+Run **ls** command to review the contents of the repository.

        cd Ignite2019VMSS-HOL
        ls

    ![](images/gitcontent.png)

-5.This repository contains the ARM template & parameter file which will provision a Virtual Machine Scale set and deploy an application on it.
+5.This repository contains the ARM template and Parameter file which will provision a Virtual Machine Scale set and deploy an application on it.
 You can review by template files by browsing https://github.com/asinn826/Ignite2019VMSS-HOL in a separate browser tab.

 6.Now, you'll need to edit the **azuredeploy.parameters.json** to provide your deployment specific values.
-Run the following command to open the parameters file in **visual studio code**.
+Run the following command to open the parameters file in the **visual studio code**.
 Please ensure to modify the **vmssName** and **adminSshKey** values in the parameters file.

        code azuredeploy.parameters.json

    > vmssName: Give a unique name for your VM scale set.

-   > adminSshKey: Paste your **Public key** created during first exercise.
+   > adminSshKey: Paste your **Public key** created during the first exercise.

    ![](images/editprameter.png)

 7.Save and close the **code editor** once the values are replaced.

 8.Now, let's create the deployment by running the below command.
-Please ensure to use your existing **resource group** named **linux-empty-XXXX** and wait for the deployment to finish.
+Please ensure to use your existing **resource group** named as **linux-empty-XXXX** and wait for the deployment to finish.

    ``az group deployment create -g linux-empty-XXXX --template-file azuredeploy.json --parameters azuredeploy.parameters.json ``

    ![](images/deployed.png)

-**What did you just do**
+**What did you just do ?**

 It'll take 5 to 7 minutes for the deployment to complete.
 Meanwhile, let us review what did we just do.